Gflinois/prototyping_lab/Code of conduct.md

 Currently, we do not have any safety approval so, until addenda ar made, the following activities are prohibited:

-- Cutting or sanding of fiber materials (e.g.: carbon fiber, glass fier ... )
+- Cutting or sanding of fiber materials (e.g.: carbon fiber, glass fiber ... )
 - Working with corrosive, toxic, pyrophoric and carcinogen chemicals
 - Welding